OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### Overview

 In the "Tampering and Reverse Engineering" chapter, we discussed Android's APK signature check and showed how to re-package and re-sign apps for reverse engineering purposes.
 Adding additional integrity checks to the app itself makes this process a bit more involved.
-A comprehensive protection scheme should include CRC checks on the app bytecode and native libraries as well as important data files.
-These checks can be impelemented both on the Java and native layer.
+A protection scheme can be augmented with  CRC checks on the app bytecode and native libraries as well as important data files.
+These checks can be implemented both on the Java and native layer.

 ##### Sample Implementation